insensitiveclod/vexim2/README.md

 For Dovecot, there is the text-file  'docs/clients/dovecot-lmtp.txt' that details all the EXTRA configuration required to get LMTP/SIEVE support configured on Dovecot.
 Note that the 'docs/clients/dovecot.txt' instructions should be followed (and tested) before proceding to enabling LMTP.

+A VERY important note about getting LMTP/Sieve to work is that the permissions of the /var/vmail dir should be altered so that the group is 'Debian-exim', and that it can write to the dir , or else it will fail to be able to create new directories for mail-domains and/or new users; and thus drop mail.

 As for documentation, you can find some great info and/or tools in the following places: